sonik-br/xid_wheel_adapter/README.md

 Most xbox games uses this configuration.
 Seems to be the mode used by the Mad Catz MC2 Wheel.

+Notes:
-Note: Speed Force Wireless and Formula GP have less buttons than required by xbox.
+* Speed Force Wireless and Formula GP have less buttons than required by xbox.
+* Sometimes the adapter does not detect the G920 (XBOX).
+Connecting it to the adapter first, then to the console, seems to work all the time.

 ## Building
 Requires a Raspberry Pi Pico (RP2040) board and a USB Type-A port for input.